OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 3. Make a pull request with a link to this issue
 See here for an example of a PURL yml file: https://github.com/OBOFoundry/purl.obolibrary.org/blob/master/config/pato.yml "

-### Ontology Rejection Notification
+### Notification of Ontology Rejection
-If it is determined that a submitted ontology does not meet the requirements for acceptance in the OBO Foundry, and the submitter has been informed of the issues and at least two months have elapsed and they have not corrected the problems, the reviewer can recommend to the OBO Operations Committee that the ontology should be rejected.
+If it is determined that a submitted ontology does not meet the requirements for acceptance in the OBO Foundry, the reviewer can recommend to the OBO Operations Committee that the ontology should be rejected.
 The decision to reject an ontology is to be made by consensus from those on the call where the review is presented.
-The reviewer should notify the ontology owner in the ticket and also by email, ccing obo-operations-committee (but maybe not obo-discuss?).
+The reviewer should notify the ontology owner in the ticket and also by email, cc-ing the obo-operations-committee mailing list (but maybe not obo-discuss?).

 (Should there be a template for the rejection notice?)

+### Notification of Inactive Status
+If the submitter has been informed of issues/recommendations, and at least two months have elapsed with no response or correction of problems, the NOR is considered inactive.
+In this case the NOR reviewer should add the following message:

+> Due to inactivity for the past two months, this issue will be closed.
+When ready, you are welcome to re-open the issue, at which point we will be glad to continue the process.
+Thanks for your interest in submitting your ontology to the OBO Foundry.

 <a name="META"></a>
 ## Changing ontology metadata in the registry